csa-ge/jobs.csa.ge/rules.md

 with actual real world coding experience.
 We expect you to know the basics of logging, monitoring, build tools, certain frameworks or toolchains.

 Knowing the right tools makes you super efficient.
-We don't care weather you like `vim` or `emacs`, you enjoy `IntelliJ` or prefer `Sublime`, but we want you to know at least one of IDEs/editors quite well.
+We don't care whether you like `vim` or `emacs`, you enjoy `IntelliJ` or prefer `Sublime`, but we want you to know at least one of IDEs/editors quite well.
 `git` is something used by every programmer, so that's also a must know.
 Knowing good command line tools, weird unix command like `sed` or `awk` are hard to learn, but they have enormous ROI.